Action of 22 October 1917: 34th Division

 At 5:35 a.m. the British barrage fell and appeared dense and accurate; in the 34th Division area, the composite Northumberland battalion captured Requette Farm about 500 yd forward and the rest of the battalion closed up to the objective as far as Rubens Farm.
 The 15th Royal Scots advanced on a two-company front from Gravel Farm and Turenne Crossing on the Ypres–Staden railway, towards the first objective 300 yd away, near huts along by the Vijfwegen road and the Broenbeek.
 The two support companies waited at Taube Farm, 700 yd back and the attacking battalions were hit by machine-gun fire from several directions, particularly from pillboxes on the north bank of the Broenbeek.

 German artillery-fire began after ten minutes but only a few shells landed near the attackers, sending up water spouts but Taube Farm was hit accurately and half of the two support companies were unable to move forward.
+The German artillery was firing in enfilade from batteries at Nachtegaal on the far side of Houthulst Forest, 5000 yd north-west of Turenne Crossing.
 As A Company neared the first objective, machine-gun fire from the pillboxes along the Broenbeek surrounded by uncut barbed wire, became intense.
 The survivors struggled through the mud until driven under cover in shell-holes near the huts; attempts to cut through the wire and attack the position failed.

 The 16th Royal Scots were hit by the artillery of both sides as they assembled and had only enough men for one wave, which advanced at zero hour.
 The troops on the right flank were caught in machine-gun fire from the huts near the 15th Royal Scots, lost much of their firepower when weapons were jammed by mud and were forced back by a counter-attack, one party disappearing near Turenne Crossing.
 On the left flank, C and D companies reached the Six Roads pillboxes, where the advance was stopped by machine-gun fire.
 The troops returned fire to cover the Manchester battalion of the 35th Division on the left, as they tried to outflank the pillboxes.

 The attempt was also stopped by uncut wire but a party of the Royal Scots captured a pillbox and took six prisoners.
 At 7:00 a.m., a German counter-attack was repulsed by rifle-fire but after holding on despite mounting casualties, the remaining 16th Royal Scots and Manchesters retreated to a point east of Egypt House.
 Communication with the rear had been almost impossible, unburied telephone cables being cut early on, runners being slowed to a crawl by the mud and the area being bombarded continuously all day with HE and gas shell.
 During the night, the 10th Battalion Lincolnshire Regiment and the 11th Battalion Suffolk Regiment relieved the attacking battalions.